h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.md

 }
 ```

+It is clear that different configurations can achieve similar performance, and that tuning will be required for optimal performance.
 Next, we compare between different activation functions, including one with 50% dropout regularization in the hidden layers:

 ```r
 #dev.new(noRStudioGD=FALSE) #direct plotting output to a new window